eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V18.md

     :pencil: On other architectures the **jdk** directory is in **build/linux-ppc64le-server-release/images** (Linux on 64-bit Power systems) or **build/linux-s390x-server-release/images** (Linux on 64-bit z Systems).

 :pencil: If you want a binary for the runtime environment (jre), you must run `make legacy-jre-image`, which produces a jre build in the **build/linux-x86_64-server-release/images/jre** directory.

+:pencil: One of the images created with `make all` is the `debug-image`.
+This directory contains files that provide debug information for executables and shared libraries when using native debuggers.
+To use it, copy the contents of `debug-image` over the jdk before using the jdk with a native debugger.
+Another image created is the `test` image, which contains executables and native libraries required when running some functional and OpenJDK testing.
+For local testing set the NATIVE_TEST_LIBS environment variable to the test image location, see the [OpenJ9 test user guide](https://github.com/eclipse-openj9/openj9/blob/master/test/docs/OpenJ9TestUserGuide.md).

 ### 5. Test
 :penguin: